Lha-bzang Khan: Dzungar invasion

-According to one version, a number of clerics and officials, resentful of Lha-bzang Khan's grab of power, sent a letter to the court of the Dzungar Khanate in western Mongolia, asking the ruler Tsewang Rabtan to avenge the death of Sangye Gyatso.
+According to one version, a number of clerics and officials, resentful of Lhazang Khan's grab of power, sent a letter to the court of the Dzungar Khanate in western Mongolia, asking the ruler Tsewang Rabtan to avenge the death of Sangye Gyatso.
 This is somewhat doubtful, since a contemporary source makes clear that Tsewang Rabtan did not like the murdered desi.
 More important were the strategical interests of the Dzungar elite.
 If they were able to conquer Tibet and place the boy Kelzang Gyatso on the throne of Lhasa, they might enlist the support of the Tibetans and Khoshuts in their enterprises against the Qing Empire.
 The parts of Mongolia under Manchu domination could then be attacked on two fronts, helped by the great authority of the Tibetan Buddhist institutions.
-In 1714, Lha-bzang anyway received a message from Tsewang Rabtan.
-There were many marital connections between the Khoshut and Dzungar princes, and Tsewang Rabtan was married to Lha-bzang's sister.
-Now the Dzungar lord proposed that his daughter may marry Lha-bzang's son Ganden Tenzin.
-Lha-bzang consented in spite of some doubts about Dzungar intentions.
+In 1714, Lhazang anyway received a message from Tsewang Rabtan.
+There were many marital connections between the Khoshut and Dzungar princes, and Tsewang Rabtan was married to Lhazang's sister.
+Now the Dzungar lord proposed that his daughter may marry Lhazang's son Ganden Tenzin.
+Lhazang consented in spite of some doubts about Dzungar intentions.
 However, when Ganden Tenzin arrived to the Dzungar lands to pick up his bride, he was seized and kept prisoner by Tsewang Rabtan.
 After three years, in 1717, the Dzungar ruler appointed his brother Tsering Dondup to invade Tibet with an army of 7,000 cavalry, after having executed Ganden Tenzin.
 The horsemen did not take the usual route through the Kokonor region, but rather invaded via Yarkand and from there entered north-western Tibet.
 It was quite an astonishing feat which took the Khoshut regime by complete surprise.